Grab Deal : Flat 30% off on live classes + 2 free self-paced courses - SCHEDULE CALL

 Functional Testing

-Functional testing is a type of testing software that verifies the behavior of the software product against the specified requirements.
+Functional testing is a type of software testing that verifies the behavior of the software product against the specified requirements.
 It ensures that the software product meets the functional requirements and performs the tasks it is designed to do.
-This type of testing software is typically done at the unit, integration, and system levels of the SDLC.
+This type of software testing is typically done at the unit, integration, and system levels of the SDLC.

 Functional testing is further divided into the following categories: